zarroboogs/ppp/README.md

-# PS4 Persona Patches
+# PS Persona Patches

-A set of patches for the PS4 Persona games.
+A set of patches for the PSV/PS4 Persona games.

 ## Contents